 Life Lines Lay Ministry

 The purpose of the Life Lines Lay Ministry is to provide compassionate caring to individuals that desire emotional or personal support.
 Lay ministry supports the work of the Minister.
+Members of this Ministry can be identified by the lavender badges they wear during Sunday morning services.
+You can also connect with them via the Warm Line by phoning the church and selecting that option.
+Messages are generally answered within a couple of days.

 The responsibilities of the members of Life Lines are to respect the privacy of each individual contacted, to remember and respect boundaries and to consult with the Minister or professional advisers when appropriate.